Skip to main content

 Test codes: 5059, 92788[NY]

-A screened negative result means the fetus is unlikely to have an open neural tube defect (ONTD).
+A screen negative result means the fetus is unlikely to have an open neural tube defect (ONTD).
 This test is not diagnostic and should not replace second-trimester ultrasound screening for neural tube defects (NTDs).
-A negative maternal serum AFP screening result does not rule out chromosome abnormalities.
+Maternal serum AFP alone does not evaluate risk for fetal chromosome abnormalities.

-A screen positive result means risk for a fetal neural tube defect is increased, but it could also indicate fetal abdominal wall defects, fetal nephrosis, fetal demise, and placental conditions that increase risk of adverse events later in pregnancy.
-Inaccurately estimated gestational age (GA) can also lead to false-positive AFP screening tests.
-Therefore, it is recommended that all patients with screen positive test results, and confirmed GA, follow up with diagnostic ultrasound testing and other diagnostic tests such as amniocentesis and genetic analyses, as needed, to aid in diagnosis and pregnancy management.1
+A screen positive result means the risk for a fetal neural tube defect is increased, but it could also indicate an increased risk for fetal abdominal wall defects, fetal nephrosis, fetal demise, and pregnancy complications.
+Inaccurately estimated gestational age (GA) can also lead to false-positive AFP screening results.

-The GA is derived from the estimated date of delivery (EDD) reported at time of sample collection.
+The GA is derived from the estimated date of delivery (EDD) reported.
 For the most accurate estimate of GA, the earliest ultrasound-derived EDD should be used.2

-Please call Quest Genomics Client Services at 1.866.GENE.INFO (1.866.436.3463) to talk with a genomic science specialist.
-Documentation of the abnormality in the family may enable a more specific risk assessment or indicate whether additional studies should be performed.
+Please, call Quest Genomics Client Services at 1.866.GENE.INFO (1.866.436.3463) to talk with a genomic science specialist.
+Documentation of the abnormality in the family may enable a more specific risk assessment.

 References